whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1B.md

 ### Condition

-{{ "Aboard ship, in a workshop, or using a appropriate simulator, given the schematic of and access to the electrical control system, proper tools and safety equipment." | markdownify }}
+Aboard ship, in a workshop, or using a appropriate simulator, given the schematic of and access to the electrical control system, proper tools and safety equipment.

 ### Performance requirement